 If you have ever started a diet, or told yourself you are never eating sugar or chocolate again, you will know how tough it can be and how all you think about is the forbidden items.

 This can be the same, if you try to make changes to your lifestyle for the environment, like going vegan or plastic-free.
-In this blog, we will unpack the psychological factors at work and how undertaking a month challenge like Veganuary or Lent Plastics Challenge can achieve long-term behaviour change.
+In this blog, we will unpack the psychological factors at work and how undertaking a month challenge like Veganuary or the Lent Plastic challenge or Plastic Free July can achieve long-term behaviour change.